hassanayn/it-cbe-club-project/README.md

-# IT Club Website Project
+# CBE IT Club Website Project

-Welcome to the **IT Club Website Project** repository!
+Welcome to the **CBE IT Club Website Project** repository!
 This project is designed to create a dynamic and interactive website for the IT Club.
 It serves as a platform to showcase club activities, events, and member information, providing a seamless experience for users.

 ---